Health Care Guide Information

 • Exposure to cytotoxic medications: Medications like chemotherapy can cause blood cancer.
 Mishandling of chemotherapeutic drugs by healthcare providers could be a causative factor that could lead to cancer.

-• Exposure/come in contact with nuclear medication, and pesticides.
+• Exposure to or contact with nuclear materials and pesticides.

 Treatment of leukemia: